kbaranko/socioeconomic_modeling/README.md

 The results of Model 1 show that most of the variance in country CO2 emissions are related to economic development and wealth, not political stability or government structure.
 Model 2 succeeded in accurately predicting levels of internet access among country populations, but GDP per capita proved to be the most predictive variable - by far.
 Overall, it is very hard to distinguish whether political and cultural variables impact emissions or Internet access because energy consumption and technology adoption are so strongly correlated with GDP.

-Both models exclusively used data from 2016 and could be improved by adding years and increasing the sample size.
+These models exclusively used data from 2016.
+Both could be improved by adding years and increasing the sample size.

 For additional context on the thought process and literature that inspired this research, check out this [blog post.](https://medium.com/swlh/what-will-the-energy-transition-actually-require-cee8d3feb7f5)